 The Climate Change Levy was introduced in April 2001 in the UK.
 It’s an environmental tax on commercial electricity and gas use.
 It is designed to promote energy efficiency and reduction of greenhouse gas emissions in businesses.

-CCL is paid for all the non-renewable energy a business uses.
+CCL is paid for all energy a business uses.
 It’s paid by all businesses, no matter who your energy supplier is.

 CCL is charged on taxable commodities supplied for lighting, heating and power purposes to business customers including: